gabrielmcg/Docker-docs/ops/README.md

 <li class="li">
-Create a File Store as shown in , <a class="xref" href="#k8s-nfs-provisioner-3par__create-filestore">Figure 14</a>,
+Create a File Store.
-  specifying a name, in this instance <code class="ph codeph">gab_vfs3par</code>, and selecting the Virtual File Server that you just created.

 <ol class="ol" type="a">
 <li class="li">
+In the General section, as shown in <a class="xref" href="#k8s-nfs-provisioner-3par__create-filestore">Figure 14</a>, specify a name, in this instance <code class="ph codeph">gab_vfs3par</code>, and select the Virtual File Server that you just created.

 <div class="fig fignone" id="k8s-nfs-provisioner-3par__create-filestore">